whimsy-lang/whim-z/README.md

 * operator overloading
   * explore generic operator support
 * assignment on ranges for lists and strings
+* assignment on index for strings
 * std library type conversions
+* utf8: string index by number and range, iterator, character ranges